nodebits/nodebits.org/articles/linux-joystick.markdown

 Everyone knows that NodeJS can be used to make  über fast webservers.
 But did you know that it's good for low level tasks too?
 In this article we'll write a joystick driver for linux.
 Technically it's not that low level, the kernel is handling the hard bits for us, but the results are still very cool.

 ![f310](/linux-joystick/f310.png)

 Those who have seen my past experiments with [SDL][] and [OpenGL][] in node know that I love to give demos where I hook up a usb gamepad to a node server and do something cool with it.
 The problem was that I needed C++ bindings to libSDL to be able to talk to the gamepad.

 It turns out I was wrong and (on Linux systems at least) it's trivial to read directly from the system device file and parse the protocol.

-## Reading the Device
+## On Reading the Device

 One nice thing about Unix systems is that *everything* is a file.
 Folders are files.
 Processes are represented as files.
 And USB gamepads are represented as files!.
 So to test this theory, I ran `cat` on `/dev/input/js0` which is the representation of my first joystick.
 I then moved the joystick around and stuff got emitted.

 ![/dev/input/js0](/linux-joystick/js0.png)